 Silicone patches got their start in the medical community as a noninvasive way to treat serious skin damage like burns and lacerations.

 Silicone patches were so effective at healing these nasty blemishes, that their use quickly spread to the treatment of other, less-damaging skin conditions like wrinkles.

 We took the same science used in hospitals and applied it to the task of healing smile lines.
 SiO Beauty’s Smile & Eye Lift silicone patches are designed to be worn at night to provide deep hydration to the delicate skin around your mouth to help firm, fill and erase the look of smile lines.

 But we didn’t just stop with stubborn smile lines.
 You can also harness the power of silicone to heal and rejuvenate other areas beyond your smile.
 We’ve created specially-designed silicone patches for your:

-With SiO Beauty’s line of overnight wrinkle smoothing products, you can smile all you want without the risk of smile lines.
+With skin-healthy habits like drinking plenty of water and using a serum plus SiO Beauty’s line of overnight wrinkle-smoothing products, you can smile all you want without the risk of smile lines.
 If that doesn’t make you smile, we don’t know what will.

 Sign up for our newsletter to get early access to promotions, the inside scoop on new products and skincare tips.

 Sign up for our newsletter.